 Sean Singletary Among Finalists For Bob Cousy Award

-Singletary is averaging 18.3 points, 3.8 rebounds and 6.5 assists a game for the Cavaliers.
-He was named the ACC Player of the Week earlier this season and is shooting 84.3 percent from the free throw line.
-He is first in the Atlantic Coast Conference in assists, third in scoring and third in free throw percentage.
+Singletary is averaging 19.0 points, 4.2 rebounds and 5.0 assists a game for the Cavaliers.
+He has twice been named the Atlantic Coast Conference Player of the Week and is shooting 89.0 percent (138-155) from the free throw line.

-College basketball fans nationwide have the opportunity to vote for their favorite candidate online at www.cousyaward.com.
-The player receiving the most votes from the online poll will receive the “Fan Vote,” representing one vote to be cast by the committee selecting the award winner.
-The committee is comprised of Hall of Famers including Bob Cousy, Dean Smith and Jim Calhoun, college coaches from Divisions I, II and III, members of the media and additional college basketball experts and celebrities.
+College basketball fans nationwide have the opportunity to vote for their favorite candidate on-line at www.cousyaward.com and also enter a drawing to receive two tickets to a 2007 men’s NCAA first, second or regional round game.
+The player receiving the most votes from the on-line poll will receive the “Fan Vote,” representing one vote to be cast by the committee selecting the award winner.
+The committee is comprised of Hall of Famers including Bob Cousy, Lute Olson and Jim Calhoun, college coaches from Divisions I, II and III, members of the media and additional college basketball experts and celebrities.

-The 2008 Bob Cousy Award presented by The Hartford winner will be announced at the NCAA Men’s Final Four in San Antonio, Texas, on April 7.
+The 2007 Bob Cousy Award presented by The Hartford winner will be announced at the NCAA Men’s Final Four in Atlanta, Ga., on April 2.